tidbyt/community/apps/tempgraph/README.md

 ### Authentication
 WeatherAPI requires an API key to work.
 You can sign-up for a free account and get an API Key to enter into the configuration options.

-Note: to run the code locally you must enter an API Key in options
+Note: to run the code locally you must enter an API Key in the 'API_KEY' variable.

 ### Rate Limiting
 The API does have a limit, but it's currently 1 million calls per month, so you are unlikely to reach that limit.